 Home Owner Association representatives can complete a Blitz Box application year-round.
 Applications must be completed at least four weeks in advance of the clean-up day.

 Interested in adopting a stretch of road in Fishers?
-Email Alexandra Onofrey for details.
+Email us for details.

-The City of Fishers offers several matching grants to support neighborhood vibrancy in our community, including Neighborhood, Tree Matching and Drainage and Water Quality grants.
+The City of Fishers offers a Vibrant Neighborhood Matching Grant and Drainage and Water Quality grants.
 Learn more.